-2019-2021 South Carolina Libertarian Party Platform
+2021-2023 South Carolina Libertarian Party Platform

 This Platform was ordained and established by the South Carolina Libertarian Party

 The SCLP condemns civil asset forfeiture and eminent domain.
-Since it is an inherent right to own property, the government cannot infringe upon that right without first having just cause to acquire a legal warrant, and then following the full course of due process before the legal ownership of personal or real property may be subject to surrender.
+Since it is an inherent right to own property, the Government cannot infringe upon that right without first having just cause to acquire a legal warrant, and then following the full course of due process before the legal ownership of personal or real property may be subject to surrender.
 This due process must include a separate court proceeding that definitively determines if the property was gained by virtue of criminal behavior.

-The SCLP supports the right of citizens to recall elected officials, the right of citizens to place binding referendums on ballots, and the inclusion of a “None Of The Above” option on all ballots for elected offices and replacement of first-past-the-post voting with ranked choice voting.
+The SCLP supports the right of citizens to recall elected officials, the right of citizens to place binding referendums on ballots, and the inclusion of a binding “None Of The Above” option on all ballots for elected offices and replacement of first-past-the-post voting with ranked choice voting.

-The SCLP supports a state constitutional amendment that would permanently place the members of the General Assembly under the authority of the State Ethics Commission and require all elected officials to report their income sources.
+The SCLP supports a State constitutional amendment that would permanently place the members of the General Assembly under the authority of the State Ethics Commission and require all elected officials to report their income sources.

-The state’s boards and commissions should be under the Governor so that there will be someone to hold directly accountable for the successes and failures of those organizations.
+The State’s boards and commissions should be under the Governor so that there will be someone to hold directly accountable for the successes and failures of those organizations.
 Therefore, the SCLP supports a State constitutional amendment that would make the Governor fully accountable for the Executive Branch.
-The Attorney General and the Comptroller General should remain independent constitutional offices as a control on the Governor’s power.
+The Attorney General and the Comptroller General should remain independent constitutional offices as a check and balance on the Governor’s power.

 State law requires that the Governor, not the Legislature, write the first draft of the budget, and that the Legislature make revisions to the Governor’s budget in “joint open hearings”, but this requirement is routinely ignored.
 Therefore, the SCLP supports making this law into a State constitutional amendment to discourage the Legislature from changing or ignoring it at its whim.